Ceviche: History

+National Geographic and Taste Atlas recognize the origin of ceviche in Peru.
 The Peruvian origin of the dish is supported by chefs including the Chilean Christopher Carpentier and the Spaniard Ferran Adrià, who in an interview stated, "Cebiche was born in Peru, and so the authentic and genuine [cebiche] is Peruvian."

-Of the different stories that exist about the origin of the ceviche, we only know that it is Peru and Ecuador, the two countries that dispute this denomination, perhaps because they were the ones that the Incas influenced; however, the first recipe of this dish deserves to Manual Atanasio Fuentes in “The Guide of Lima.”
+The first recipe for this dish was published by Manual Atanasio Fuentes in "The Guide of Lima."

-Its origin is also attributed to places ranging from Central America to the Polynesia in the South Pacific.
-In Ecuador, it could have had its origins in coastal civilizations, as both Peru have shared cultural heritages (such as the Inca Empire) and a wide variety of fish and shellfish.
-The Spanish, who brought citrus fruits such as the lime from Europe, pmay have originated the dish in Spain with roots in moorish cuisine.
-Fernando Rueda García, historian Málaga and a member of the Andalusian Ethnology Commission, suggests that it was Moorish slaves who created the cebiche by mixing local and foreign ingredients that were arriving on the Península.
+Its origin is also attributed to places ranging from Central America to Polynesia.
+In Ecuador, it may have had its origins in coastal civilizations, as Ecuador shares cultural heritages (such as the Inca Empire) and a wide variety of fish and shellfish with Peru.
+The Ecuadorian position traces the origin of ceviche to the harvest of the Spondylus shell in the years 3500 BC to 1500 BC in the Valdivia culture, whose diet used marine products that were later used in ceviche.
+The Spanish, who brought citrus fruits such as the lime from Europe, may have originated the dish in Spain with roots in Moorish cuisine.
+Peruvian historian Juan José Vega supports the theory put forward by Fernando Rueda García, historian of Málaga and a member of the Andalusian Ethnology Commission, who suggests that it was Moorish slaves who created ceviche by mixing local and foreign ingredients that were arriving on the Iberian Peninsula.

 Preparation and variants

 Ceviche is marinated in a citrus-based mixture, with lemons and limes most commonly used.
-In addition to adding flavor, the citric acid causes the proteins in the seafood to become denatured, appearing to be cooked.
+In addition to adding flavor, the citric acid causes the proteins in the seafood to become denatured, resulting in the dish appearing to be cooked without the application of heat.
+Because the dish is eaten raw and not cooked with heat, it must be prepared fresh and consumed immediately to minimize the risk of food poisoning.
 Acid marinades will not kill bacteria or parasitic worms, unlike the heat of cooking.
 Traditional-style ceviche was marinated for about three hours.
 Modern-style ceviche, popularized in the 1970s, usually has a very short marinating period.
 The appropriate fish can marinate in the time it takes to mix the ingredients, serve, and carry the ceviche to the table.

+Accompaniments to ceviche vary greatly by region: in Ecuador, ceviche is served with fried plantains, popcorn, or tostones; in Colombia, Panama, and Guatemala, it is served with saltine crackers, though in the north cookies or toast are used as a garnish; in Mexico, it is served with corn tostadas or crackers; in Panama, the spicy chombo chili pepper is sometimes added to taste; and in Peru, it is served with boiled root vegetables (such as sweet potatoes, cassava, or rarely potatoes), grains or seeds such as boiled or roasted corn, legumes, fried plantains, seaweed, or lettuce; sometimes it can also be accompanied by chilcano (broth made from fish heads).

 Most Latin American countries have given ceviche its own touch of individuality by adding their own particular garnishes.